-In our opinion, the District complied, in all material respects, with the aforementioned requirements for the period from inception May 17, 2022 to September 30, 2022.
+In our opinion, the District complied, in all material respects, with the aforementioned requirements for the fiscal year ended September 30, 2024.

 This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, management, and the Board of Supervisors of Schaller Preserve Community Development District, Polk County, Florida and is not intended to be and should not be used by anyone other than these specified parties.